derviselisee/Enterprise-Security-and-Monitoring-Lab/README.md

 <img width="958" height="920" alt="access Wazuh dashboard" src="https://github.com/user-attachments/assets/1696190c-8266-425b-9de8-622f9d5d644a" />
 <img width="1919" height="921" alt="Wazuh Dashboard" src="https://github.com/user-attachments/assets/2887351b-928b-4cb3-902d-c60d79080584" />

-5. Summary of the Work Completed
+5. Summary

 I deployed an Ubuntu Server and installed three major enterprise level tools: GLPI for asset management and helpdesk operations, Zabbix for real time monitoring, and Wazuh for security visibility and threat detection.
 I used SecureCRT throughout the process to manage the server through SSH, which made the installation smooth and efficient.

 Each tool installed successfully, and I confirmed this by accessing the GLPI dashboard, the Zabbix dashboard, and the Wazuh dashboard.
 Together, these systems now form a strong IT and security operations environment inside my homelab.
 They replicate the same tools used in real organizations and allow me to practice managing, monitoring, and securing a complete enterprise style infrastructure.